Sfx-re/vidllux/README.md

 ## ⚙️ Projects Included

-- **Vidllux SP/MP Framework** – Custom modification framework for PC games, enabling extended gameplay and server integration.
+- **Vidllux SP/MP Framework** – Custom framework you are allowed to use in your projects.
 - **Vidllux MP Server** – Server component for hosting multiplayer services and managing player interactions.
-- **Custom Networking Systems** – Uses embedded game networking frameworks and expands them for full engine integration.
+- **Custom Networking Systems** – Embedded networking frameworks expanded for full engine integration.

-> Inspired by GTA/RAGE modifications, the framework **directly binds to base game systems** while providing custom extensions for gameplay and multiplayer features.
+> Inspired by GTA/RAGE modifications, the framework **binds to base game systems** while providing custom extensions for gameplay and multiplayer features.

 ---